Robert A. Mitchell

 Bernard I. Robertson

 Bernard I. Robertson is Retired Senior Vice President, Engineering Technologies and Regulatory Affairs; and General Manager-Truck Operations at the Daimler Chrysler Corporation.
 His primary research interests are ground vehicles, their fuels and supporting infrastructure.
 A particular specialty has been emissions and environmental impact, including development of powertrain and fuel technology.
 While involved in all aspects of vehicle design and development, he has focused on alternate powerplant and fuel research and development worldwide.
 He has relevant technical experience in gasoline-fueled engines and all aspects of aviation.
-Mr. Robertson’s previous service on National Academies committees includes the Committee on Review of the FreedomCAR and Fuel Research Program and the Committee for Stakeholder Input in Developing the Airport System Management Services Component of the National Airspace System.
+Mr. Robertson is a member of the National Academy of Engineering.
+His previous service on National Academies committees includes the Committee on Review of the FreedomCAR and Fuel Research Program and the Committee for Stakeholder Input in Developing the Airport System Management Services Component of the National Airspace System.
 In addition, he served as a member of the Board on Energy and Environmental Systems.
-Mr Robertson received an MEng in mechanical sciences from the University of Cambridge, an MS in automotive engineering from the Chrysler Institute of Engineering, and an MBA from Michigan State University.
+He has been a General Aviation pilot and aircraft owner for 40 years.
+Mr. Robertson received an MEng in mechanical sciences from the University of Cambridge, an MS in automotive engineering from the Chrysler Institute of Engineering, and an MBA from Michigan State University.

 Jay R. Turner